-Tennessee has been experiencing a decrease in serious injuries since 2015 but this decrease has begun to stabilize.
-A 19 percent decrease in serious injuries occurred in Tennessee from CY 2017 to CY 2018.
+The decrease Tennessee has been experiencing in serious injuries since 2015 has begun to stabilize.
+A 19 percent decrease in serious injuries occurred in Tennessee from CY 2017 to CY 2018 and continued to decrease until 2020.
+From 2020 to 2021 there was an increase of 8.7 percent.
 In compliance with the Federal Highway Administration's (FHWA) Safety Performance Management Measures Final Rule (23 CFR 490), Tennessee revised the crash report in December 2017 to reflect the Model Minimum Uniform Crash Criteria Fourth Edition (MMUCC 4th edition) "Suspected Serious Injury (A)" attribute found in the "Injury Status" element.
 All states were required to comply with the new definition by April 15, 2019.
-While it is thought that the drastic decrease in serious injuries in 2018 is likely an effect of updating the crash report to meet FHWA's requirement, the number of serious injuries continued to decrease from 2018 to 2019 by 3 percent.
-The reduction of serious injuries slowed to 0.4 percent from 2019 to 2020.
-Additional information about serious injures can be found on the Tennessee Department of Safety and Homeland Security's Fatal and Serious Injury Crashes Dashboard.
+The decrease in serious injuries was likely an effect of updating the crash report to meet FHWA's requirement.
+Additional information about serious injures can be found on the Tennessee Department of Safety and Homeland Security's Fatal and Serious Injury Crashes Dashboard.1